The 4-Hour Work Week

 2. Which of the group you identified have their own magazines?

 → Visit a large bookstore such as Barnes & Noble and browse the magazine rack for smaller specialty magazines to brainstorm additional niches.
 There are literally thousands of occupation- and interest/hobby-specific magazines to choose from.
 Use Writer’s Market to identify magazine options outside the bookstores.
 Narrow the groups from question 1 above to those that are reachable through one or two small magazines.
 It’s not important that these groups all have a lot of money (e.g., golfers)—only that they spend money (amateur athletes, bass fishermen, etc.) on products of some type.
 Call these magazines, speak to the advertising directors, and tell them that you are considering advertising; ask them to e-mail their current advertising rate card and include both readership numbers and magazine back-issue samples.
-Search the back issues for repeat advertisers who sell direct-to-consumer via 800 numbers or websites—the more repeat advertisers, and the more frequent their ads, the more profitable a magazine is for them … and will be for us.
+Search the back issues for repeat advertisers who sell direct-to-consumer via 800 numbers or websites—the more repeat advertisers, and the more frequent their ads, the more profitable a magazine is for them, and will be for us.

-Price high and then justify.
+💰Price high and then justify.

-→ A price range of $50~200 per sale provides the most profit for the least customer service hassle.
+💰A price range of $50~200 per sale provides the most profit for the least customer service hassle.

-→ Try to aim for a 10x markup.
+💰Try to aim for a 10x markup.

-The most lifestyle for the dollar is underlined:
+The most cost-effective lifestyle for the dollar:

 • Argentina: Buenos Aires, Cordoba